-Tell all doctors, dentists and pharmacists who are treating you that you are using HUMALOG or HUMALOG MIX25, HUMALOG MIX50.
+Tell all doctors, dentists and pharmacists who are treating you that you are using HUMALOG.

-While you are using HUMALOG insulins, tell your doctor or pharmacist before you start any new medicine.
+While you are using HUMALOG, tell your doctor or pharmacist before you start any new medicine.

-If you become pregnant while using HUMALOG insulins tell your doctor.
+If you become pregnant while using HUMALOG, tell your doctor.

-Always carry a supply of your HUMALOG insulin cartridges and your pen with you.
+Always carry a supply of vials and syringes with you.